David-Kunz/gen.nvim/README.md

 {
     "David-Kunz/gen.nvim",
     opts = {
-        model = "zephyr",                            -- The default model to use.
-Defaults to "mistral:instruct" debugCommand = true,                         -- Prints errors.
-Defaults to false. show_prompt = true,                          -- Shows the Prompt submitted to ollama.
-Defaults to false. auto_close_after_replace = false,            -- Closes the window after replacing the text.
-Defaults to true. ollama_url = "http://ollama.myserver.com",   -- The url of ollama service.
+        model = "mistral:instruct",                  -- The default model to use.
+Defaults to "mistral:instruct"
+        debugCommand = false,                        -- Prints errors.
+Defaults to false. display_mode = "float",                      -- The display mode.
+Can be "float" or "split".
+Defaults to "float". show_prompt = false,                         -- Shows the Prompt submitted to ollama.
+Defaults to false. show_model = false,                          -- Displays which model you are using at the beginning of your chat session.
+Defautls to false. auto_close_after_replace = true,             -- Closes the window after replacing the text.
+Defaults to true. ollama_url = "http://localhost:11434",       -- The url of ollama service.
 Defaults to "http://localhost:11434" }
 },
 ```